10up/restricted-site-access/readme.txt

 1. Plenty of inline help!
 Looks and behaves like native WordPress help.

 == Changelog ==

+= 5.0.1 =
+* Does not block user activation page in network mode

 = 5.0 =
 * WordPress 3.5 compatibility (3.5 eliminated the Privacy settings panel in favor of a refreshed Reading panel)